 - Make a note of how many likes and comments you’ve received for the previous month and compare it with the numbers you have for the current month

 - Every time someone mentions you or your brand on social, ensure that you engage with them

 You can use tools like SocialPilot’s analytics to understand what content your audience is engaging with the most.
 This, in turn, will ensure that you’re able to produce more content that hits the spot.

 Without insights and analytics, you won’t understand what it is that makes your audience tick.
 Instead, you’ll be shooting in the dark with content that is costing you time and effort, and which isn’t even generating leads.
 An SMB would need to know the following insights to succeed:

 - Social traffic share

 - Page Followers

 - Actions on Page

-Keep referring to these reports to track your progress and understand any trends you find in terms of your audience or social content.
+So Keep using the best social media reporting tools to track your progress and understand any trends you find in terms of your audience or social content.
 For instance, schedule your content to be posted when your audience is the most active on that platform.